 So you bought a new Windows 10 laptop or PC.
 If it’s not a premium device like the Surface Laptop 2 or other high-end ultrabooks, chances are it’s filled with bloatware right out the box.

-In this guide, we’ll delve into why you should uninstall bloatware, which ones should you delete, and how to do exactly that.
+In this guide, we’ll delve into why you should remove hp bloatware Windows 10, which one should you delete, and how to do exactly that.

 Why they’re nasty?

 As mentioned above, manufacturers put bloatware on your new laptop, as software companies use them as a form of targeted advertisement.
 While most of them are benign, they take up space and hoard your computer’s processing power.

 Worse, some of these contain malware or adware that, when left unchecked, can accidentally leave you vulnerable to attacks and spying.
 You don’t want to open your new laptop a week after just to see the critical process died due to a BSOD.
 A prominent example is Lenovo’s Superfish adware which circumvented web encryption and was ultimately bypassed by hackers – putting their customers at high risk and facing laptop issues.